aws-samples/sample-logistics-agent-agentcore-runtime/README.md

 # Deploy an agent with VPC Connectivity using Amazon Bedrock AgentCore Runtime

 This sample demonstrates building a logistics tracking agent hosted on Amazon Bedrock AgentCore Runtime with Amazon Virtual Private Cloud (VPC) connectivity.
-The agent is built using Strands Agents SDK, uses an OpenAI model, and the implementation shows how to create an intelligent agent that queries a private Amazon Relational Database Service (RDS) database to track shipments and identify potential delays using local tools.
-Built with Infrastructure as Code using AWS CloudFormation and AWS Cloud Development Kit, this sample provides a complete architecture for deploying agents with secure database connectivity in private networks.
+The agent is built using the Strands Agents SDK with an OpenAI model, and the implementation shows how to create an intelligent agent that queries a private Amazon Relational Database Service (RDS) database to track shipments and identify potential delays using local tools.
+Built with Infrastructure as Code (IaC) using AWS CloudFormation and AWS Cloud Development Kit, this sample provides a complete architecture for deploying agents with secure database connectivity in private networks.

 ⚠️ DISCLAIMER: This is a sample proof-of-concept (PoC) for demonstration purposes only.
 It is not suitable for production use and should not be deployed in production environments without significant additional development, testing, and security hardening.